Skip to main content

 See how Sifter Settings are important and how each setting will impact your team.

-Written by Lisa Treanor
+Written by Sara Doutt

-Updated over a week ago
+Updated over 2 weeks ago

 Questions to consider for your organization: